 However, when we add an umlaut to the letter “o” in the word “koy” in Turkish, which means “bay”, it becomes “köy”, which means “village”, which emphasizes the phonetic and semantic differences between the words.
 You might think that, while the main glyph has its own meaning, by adding a diacritical mark to a letter, we can have a new word with a whole different meaning in our hands, so what is wrong with that?
 Let us consider the following example to clearly understand the problem.

 When we go to buy a wine glass, the seller does not show us a tumbler which has a wine glass sticker on it.
-When we go to buy a sports car, the dealer does not show us a sedan car with a sports car icon affixed to it, or when we go to buy a wristwatch, the watchmaker does not show us a wall clock with a wristwatch icon affixed to it.
+When we go to buy a sports car, the dealer does not show us a sedan car with a sports car icon affixed to it, or when we go to buy a wristwatch, the dealer does not show us a wall clock with a wristwatch icon affixed to it.

 The design of the wine glass is different from the tumbler, the design and engine of the sports car is different from the sedan car, or the design of the wristwatch is different from the wall clock.
 Some things have different problems because of their different functions therefore the design of these things must be different from each other.
 Therefore, industrial design comes up with different design solutions to things that have different functions.
 Does the concept of design not owe its existence to its power of finding solutions to problems? — I will move on without discussing this cliché question…

-However, as font designers, we just put a marking on things, that should have been designed differently and according to their different functionalities, and then say, “this is different than the other.”
+However, as type designers, we just put a marking on things, that should have been designed differently and according to their different functionalities, and then say, “this is different than the other.”
 This is exactly what I think is wrong about the interpretation of diacritical marks’ phonetic and semantic functions in design.

 The first problem discussed on the current design of diacritical marks was phonetic and semantic values of diacritical signs.

-2- Typographic Texture
+2- The Texture of Typography